 How To Overcome Seasickness

 Whether it’s you or someone you know, seasickness can be a paralyzing problem on board.
-Here are some tips on how to keep the problem from effecting your time on the water.
+Here are some tips on how to avoid sea sickness during your time on the water.

 Remedies for Overcoming Seasickness

 In order to ensure a greater percentage of your crew on deck at crucial times, have a good supply of seasick pills aboard.
 Make sure that anyone with a propensity to seasickness takes a pill before the weather gets rough.
 As for seasickness drugs, Scopolamine behind-the-ear patches, which can be obtained only with a prescription, work well.
 But there are side effects such as drowsiness, dry mouth, and in some cases double vision.
 The instructions indicate those who should not use them.
 The patches allow a slow release of the drug into the bloodstream, which minimize the side effects, but side effects are still there.

 There’s a fairly new ‘cure’ on the market called Motion Ease.
 It’s an emollient oil that you rub right behind both ears.
 It’s not a drug and we have had great results with students taking Offshore Sailing School courses.

 The wristbands (with a button that applies accupressure at a point between tendons on the wrist) work well for many people, offering a drug-free solution for overcoming seasickness.
 Medical doctors claim there’s no proof of their effectiveness, and they’re right.
 If you don’t get seasick when wearing them, who’s to say you would have gotten seasick without them?
 Our instructors have found that a combination of the wristbands and Motion Ease gives 100% relief.

 There is no one I know of who can’t get seasick if the conditions are right, but there are some things that can be done to reduce the possibility.